aanavath/IntuneDocs/intune/app-sdk-android-testing-guide.md

 > [!NOTE]
 > If your app is not listed in the Azure portal, you can target it with a policy by selecting the **more apps** option and providing the package name in the text box.

-> [!IMPORTANT]
-> For an app configuration policy to apply, the enrolling user must be targeted by an [Intune app protection policy](app-protection-policy.md).

 ## Test Cases

 The following test cases provide configuration and confirmation steps.
 Use this guidance to help troubleshoot Intune-managed Android app issues.